nicolasweisslinger/documents-page-proto/README.md

 ## The important parts  are :

 • The blinkID folder, shows you right away how to configure and instanciate the microblink scanner.
 I really wouldn't recommend spending time on their shitty documentation.
+The license used in the repo replicates what we will have later, and works for 3 months.

 • `UploadScreen.tsx` : shows you how to use the scanner